 Tips For Travelling During Covid-19

-No matter how you’re traveling in 2021 and the foreseeable future, there are three things you should do to keep yourself safe and healthy.
+No matter how you’re traveling in 2021 2022 and the foreseeable future, there are three things you should do to keep yourself safe and healthy.
 Even if you’ve had Covid-19 or you don’t expect it to hit you hard, you should still avoid getting sick from a breakthrough case or from other diseases.
-After nearly a year of intermittent lockdowns, basic flu cases and colds are enough to sweep some people off their feet!
+Or, from new, unexpected variants as we have seen with Omicron.
+After almost two years of intermittent lockdowns, basic flu cases and colds are enough to sweep some people off their feet!

 Wear Face Coverings When Possible